JoshDoug/Notes/NIX/Tmux/tmux-basics.md

 * Resize panes in larger increments: `LK Esc-arrow key`, this is also a default that doesn't work well on macOS.
 * Promote pane to its own window: `LK !`
 * Kill/close pane: `LK x`

+## Tmux CLI

+The Tmux Commandline Interface can be used to run more complex commands to interact with panes, windows, and sessions, as well as set options on tmux itself.
+Everything (probably) doable via a keyboard shortcut can be done with the more verbose Tmux CLI, but there are some things that can only be done via the CLI (or possibly the .tmux.conf).
+To access the tmux CLI: `LK :`, need to use shift otherwise it would be a semi-colon.

+* New named window: `:new-window -n name`
+* Start window in a specific folder: `:new-window -c /some/folder`
+* Set windows to monitor activity: `:set-option -g monitor-activity on`